docsmith81/rhcsa_notes/01_Understand_And_Use_Important_Tools/Create hard and soft links.md

-Create hard and soft links
+### Create hard and soft links
+---

-Create a hard link (a hard link, the inodes are the same):
+Create a hard link (a hard link, the inodes are the same): `ln file.txt file1.txt`
-# ln file.txt file1.txt

-Check inodes on the files:
+Check inodes on the files: `ls -li`
-# ls -li

-Create a soft link (uses different inodes:
+Create a soft link (uses different inodes: `ln -s file.txt file1.txt`

-# ln -s file.txt file1.txt